taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 ## What This Project Does:

 This project demonstrates how one can utilize basic frequency analysis and elementary python code in decrypting messages
-that have been encrypted by a monoalphabetical substitution cipher.
+that have been encrypted by a monoalphabetic substitution cipher.

 ### Why it Matters: